pesan/service-spy/README.md

         - url: http://test2.example.com
           pattern: /test2/.*

+This will add a third proxy server alongside the default ones (`http` and `https`).

 **Example.** How to configure TLS certificate:

 Generate the key and the certificate:

     openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 30 -nodes

-Mount the key and the certificate into the container and reference them with `pemCertPath` and `pemKeyPath`:
+Mount the key and the certificate into the container and reference them from the configuration override file.

+File *application.yml*:

+    proxy.servers:
+      https:
+        pemCertPath: /keys/cert.pem
+        pemKeyPath: /keys/key.pem

+Run command:

     docker run -d \
-        -p 8000:80 -p 8443:443 -p 8080:8080 \
+        -p 9080:80 -p 9443:443 -p 8080:8080 \
         -v "/path/to/local/keys/:/keys:ro" \
-        pesan/service-spy \
+        pesan/service-spy
-            --proxy.servers.https.pemCertPath=/keys/cert.pem \
-            --proxy.servers.https.pemKeyPath=/keys/key.pem

 Note that if an SSL listener is not explicitly given a key and certificate, a default key and self-signed certificate will be used.